-The Church Pen Bridge 1 Drainage Improvement will affect the premises of which houses a furniture shop, three (3) dwellings and a chicken coup.
-It is anticipated that only the furniture shop and one dwelling space will be impacted by the project.
+The Church Pen Bridge 1 Drainage Improvement will affect the premises which houses a furniture shop, three (3) dwellings, a chicken coup and several fruit trees.
+It is anticipated that only the furniture shop, one dwelling space and the fruit trees/crops will be impacted by the project.
 No other public or private infrastructures will be impacted such as electrical posts.

-The land is owned by Mrs. Maudlyn Bryan (supported by formal land title) who is an 85 year old widow.
-Mrs. Bryan has given permission to her children to own and erect structures on the property.
+The land is owned by (name removed) (supported by formal land title) who is an 85-year-old widow, who has given permission to her children to own and erect structures on the property.